Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 FG Trade/istockphoto

-Check out the comment section of any article by or about young people and you’re bound to see at least one comment about “living in their parent’s basement” that’s meant to be an insult.
+Check out the comment section of any article by or about young people, and you’re bound to see at least one comment about “living in their parents’ basement” that’s meant to be an insult.
 (Don’t let me down, comment section!)
 Almost one-third of Gen Zers still live with their parents, but it’s generally not because they’re lazy or failing at life, it’s because they’re priced hopelessly out of housing in some markets.
-At some point, Boomers should remember that they might benefit from multigenerational housing as well.
+At some point, Boomers should consider that they might also benefit from multigenerational housing as well.

 Couple Swinging in Two Separate Swings, Holding Hands, in the Jungle